Animal Law 101

 - Criminal Law: Animal cruelty prosecution; activist defense, police shootings of dogs, links between animal abuse and violence to humans and other crimes.

-- Trust Law: Enforceable trusts for companion animals.
+- Trust Law: Enforceable for trusts with companion animals.

 - Tort Law: Veterinary malpractice; damages for wrongful death or injury to a companion animal.